Global Witness: Conflict diamonds and Sierra Leone

-Under rebel movements headed by Charles Taylor, who dominated the diamond industry, diamonds were being traded for guns with the Revolutionary United Front (RUF).
-This rebel group alone earned as much as US$125 m.
-In 1998, Global Witness stated that diamonds were spurring those conflicts.
-Backed by investigation done by the UN in 2000, it was then verified that the gems were being smuggled out of eastern Sierra Leone through Liberia, and subsequently into the international market.
-Sanctions were later imposed by the UN on Liberian diamonds in March 2001.

-On July 19, 2000, the World Diamond Congress adopted at Antwerp a resolution to reinforce the diamond industry's ability to block sales of conflict diamonds.
+On 19 July 2000, the World Diamond Congress adopted at Antwerp a resolution to reinforce the diamond industry's ability to block sales of conflict diamonds.
 Thereafter, with growing international pressure from Global Witness and other NGOs, meetings were hosted with diamond-producing countries over three years, concluding in the establishment of an international diamond certification scheme in January 2003.
 The certification system on the export and import of diamonds, known as the KCPS, was called by the resolution, imposing legislation in all countries to accept shipment of only officially sealed packages of diamonds accompanied by a KP certificate guaranteeing that they were conflict-free.
 Anyone found trafficking conflict diamonds will be indicted of criminal charges, while bans were to be imposed on individuals found trading those stones from diamond bourses under the World Federation of Diamond Bourses.

-The Kimberley Process (KP) in Sierra Leone was efficient in limiting the flow of conflict diamonds.
-More importantly, the KP assisted in restoring peace and security in the lives of these people, and, by creating stability in these environments, it spurred their development.
-It was successful at channelling larger amounts of diamonds into the international market, boosting government revenues, and consequently aiding in tackling development concerns.
-In 2006, an estimated US$125 m worth of diamonds were legally exported from Sierra Leone, compared to almost none in the 1990s.

-Despite its success, nine years later, on 5 December 2011, Global Witness announced that it has left the KP, stating that the scheme's main flaws have not been mended as governments no longer continue to show interest in reform.
+Conflict minerals

+Global Witness' report published in 2009, Faced with a gun, what can you do?, highlighted the extent to which trade in minerals from the Democratic Republic of the Congo was fueling the armed contract within the country, drawing on field research conducted that year in North and South Kivu, Rwanda and Burundi, and naming several European and Asian companies whose supply chain operations were in effect funding armed groups.